The Top 100 Foods High In Polyphenols

 Soy flour provides a range of polyphenolic compounds known as isoflavonoids (30).

-However, these compounds are also available in most whole soy-based products.
+These compounds are also available in most soy-based products.

-For instance, traditional Japanese foods like miso and natto are also good sources.
+For instance, traditional Japanese foods like miso, natto and tofu are also good sources.

 24. Plum (377 mg per 100g)

-Plums are a small, dark purple fruit that contains numerous polyphenols.
+Plums are small, dark purple fruit that are abundant in numerous polyphenols.

-Like all purple plant foods, plums provide a range of anthocyanin flavonoids in addition to flavanols, flavonols, and phenolic acids (31).
+Like many purple plant foods, plums offer a range of anthocyanin flavonoids as well as flavanols, flavonols, and phenolic acids (31).

-This little purple fruit has a decent nutrient profile, and it supplies particularly significant amounts of vitamin C.
+This little purple fruit has a decent nutrient profile, supplying significant amounts of vitamin C.

 25. Green Olives (346 mg per 100g)

-Like their black older sibling, green olives provide a range of healthy compounds.
+Similar to their black counterparts, green olives provide a range of healthy compounds.

 However, oleuropein is far from the only healthful compound in green olives, and they are full of flavonoids, phenolic acids and tyrosols (32).